JanuszBedkowski/mandeye_controller/README.md

 Note that the service will not start automatically, you need to start it manually or enable it with `systemctl`.
 There is a helper script `/opt/mandeye/helper.sh` that contains some useful commands to start, stop, and restart the service.

+If you make any changes post-installation, please run 'sudo systemctl daemon-reload' to reload the service.
+Note that the changes will be disregarded after reinstallation.
 ## Post installation
 Those commands need to be run only once after installation.